Zoloft

 Adverse Reactions

-Thrombocytopenia, leukopenia, abnormal platelet function test; anaphylactoid reaction, hypersensitivity; inappropriate antidiuretic hormone secretion, hyperprolactinemia, hypothyroidism; DM, hyponatremia, hypo/hyperglycemia, decreased/increased appetite; psychotic disorder, hallucination, aggression, confusional state, euphoric mood, depressive symptoms, anxiety, agitation, bruxism, nightmare, decreased libido, insomnia; serotonin syndrome, coma, convulsion, dystonia, akathisia, syncope, extrapyramidal disorder, involuntary muscle contractions, hypoesthesia, hyperkinesia, migraine, hypertonia, tremor, somnolence, paresthesia, dizziness, headache; visual impairment, mydriasis, periorbital edema; tinnitus; torsade de pointes; prolonged ECG QT, increased blood cholesterol, palpitations, tachycardia; cerebral vasoconstriction (including reversible cerebral vasoconstriction & Call-Fleming syndrome), hemorrhage, HTN, hot flush; bronchospasm, eosinophilic pneumonia, epistaxis, yawning; GI hemorrhage, pancreatitis, diarrhea, nausea, vomiting, constipation, abdominal pain, dry mouth, dyspepsia; liver injury, increased ALT & AST; TEN, SJS, angioedema, exfoliative rash, photosensitivity skin reaction, urticaria, purpura, pruritus, alopecia, rash, hyperhidrosis; rhabdomyolysis, trismus, muscle spasms, arthralgia; urinary retention/incontinence, hematuria, enuresis; priapism, galactorrhea, gynecomastia, ejaculation disorder, sexual dysfunction, irregular menstruation; face edema, drug w/drawal syndrome, gait disturbance, peripheral edema, chest pain, malaise, pyrexia, asthenia, fatigue; decreased/increased wt, abnormal lab tests; fracture.
+Thrombocytopenia, leukopenia, abnormal platelet function test; anaphylactoid reaction, hypersensitivity; inappropriate antidiuretic hormone secretion, hyperprolactinemia, hypothyroidism; DM, hyponatremia, hypo/hyperglycemia, decreased/increased appetite; psychotic disorder, hallucination, aggression, confusional state, euphoric mood, depressive symptoms, anxiety, agitation, bruxism, nightmare, decreased libido, insomnia; serotonin syndrome, coma, convulsion, dystonia, akathisia, syncope, extrapyramidal disorder, involuntary muscle contractions, hypoesthesia, hyperkinesia, migraine, hypertonia, tremor, somnolence, paresthesia, dizziness, headache; visual impairment, mydriasis, periorbital edema; tinnitus; TdP, prolonged ECG QT, increased blood cholesterol, palpitations, tachycardia; cerebral vasoconstriction (including reversible cerebral vasoconstriction syndrome & Call-Fleming syndrome), hemorrhage, HTN, hot flush; bronchospasm, eosinophilic pneumonia, epistaxis, yawning; GI hemorrhage, pancreatitis, diarrhea, nausea, vomiting, constipation, abdominal pain, dry mouth, dyspepsia; liver injury, increased ALT & AST; TEN, SJS, angioedema, exfoliative rash, photosensitivity skin reaction, urticaria, purpura, pruritus, alopecia, rash, hyperhidrosis; rhabdomyolysis, trismus, muscle spasms, arthralgia; urinary retention/incontinence, hematuria, enuresis; priapism, galactorrhea, gynecomastia, ejaculation disorder, sexual dysfunction, irregular menstruation; face edema, drug w/drawal syndrome, gait disturbance, peripheral edema, chest pain, malaise, pyrexia, asthenia, fatigue; decreased/increased wt, abnormal lab tests; fracture.

 Drug Interactions